 I experienced this kind of moment when I was preparing for my first solo photography show.
 Up until then I had been feeling generally ok about the exhibition, so it caught me completely unawares.
 I was at my desk, cleaning picture frames at the time, and a thought popped into my head:

 “No one will like what you’re doing.
 Are you insane?
 You’re going to fill a gallery in three weeks’ time and this is what you have to show for it?
 Why are you even bothering?”

 Harsh words indeed.
 I wouldn’t even say that to a stranger, let alone a friend!

 At this point, the best thing you can do is to push on through.
 Ignore the gremlins, because that is all they are.
 They are not real.

 Accept your vulnerability, because it’s part of who you are, but don’t give into negative self-talk.
 If you do, the battle really will be lost.

 Remind yourself that you are capable of – and are doing – good work.

 Remind yourself that this is your calling.

 Then, go to it.

-In part 2 I’ll be continuing on this theme, and outlining practical steps you can take to drive away creative block.
+In part 2 I’ll be continuing on this theme, outlining practical steps to drive away creative block.
 Let’s see off those gremlins for good!